-We concentrate on the whole microbiota: fungi, archaea and bacteria in this work.
-This is because the main GHG in drained organic sites is $CO_2$ .
+Within this project, the focus lies on the whole microbiota: fungi, archaea and bacteria, in particular on the forested organic sites LIFE OrgBalt offers.
+This is because the main GHG in drained organic sites is CO2.
 The microbiome is analysed by amplicon sequencing using ITS and 16S primers.
-We will concentrate on the forested organic sites LifeOrgBalt has to offer.
-30 sites are included in the analysis, totalling 180 separate soil samples.
+30 sites are included in the analysis (8 birch-dominated, 4 black alder-dominated, 7 pine-dominated/mixed, 9 spruce-dominated, and 2 spruce/birch mixed forests), totalling 180 separate soil samples.
 Selected forest sites can be grouped to include differences in tree composition (deciduous, conifer, and mixed tree stands), tree stand age, and typical water table levels in soil (high and low water table sites).
 In each chosen site, soil sampling (performed in August /September 2021) was made at each of the three subplots with two treatments; trenched and un-trenched.
 Sampling made in un-trenched conditions (points established for N2O, CH4 and total CO2 monitoring) includes soil environment with semi-decomposed organic soil, recent belowground litter, living roots, mycorrhizae, soil animals etc..
 In contrast, living roots are excluded from the trenched conditions (points established for heterotrophic CO2 monitoring).
 This chosen main strategy is adjusted according to the data on CO2 emissions on these drained soils.